kyma-project/cli/README.md

 ## Installation

-Use the following options to install the Kyma CLI from the latest release.
+Use the following options to install Kyma CLI from the latest release.

 ### Homebrew (macOS)
 To install Kyma CLI using Homebrew, run: